briencj/asremlPlus/README.md

 For more information install the package and run the R command `news(package = “asremlPlus”)` or consult the [manual](./vignettes/asremlPlus-manual.pdf).

 An overview can be obtained using `?asremlPlus`.
-In particular, an example of its use is given towards the bottom of the help information and this is avalable as the [Wheat vignette](./vignettes/Wheat.pdf) that is accesssed using `vignette("Wheat", package = "asremlPlus")`.
-It that shows how to select the terms to be included in a mixed model for an experiment that involves spatial variation.
-Two further vignettes show how to use `asremlPlus` for exploring and presenting predictions from a linear mixed model analysis in the context of a three-factor factorial experiment on ladybirds: one vignette [Ladybird asreml vignette](./vignettes/Ladybird.asreml.pdf) uses `asreml` to produce the predictions and is available via `vignette("Ladybird.asreml", package = "asremlPlus")`; the other vignette [Ladybird lm vignette](./vignettes/Ladybird.asreml.pdf) uses `lm` to produce the predictions and is available via `vignette("Ladybird.lm", package = "asremlPlus")`.
+In particular, an example of its use is given towards the bottom of the help information and this is avalable as the [Wheat.analysis vignette](./vignettes/Wheat.analysis.pdf).
+It that shows how to select the terms to be included in a mixed model for an experiment that involves spatial variation; it also illustrates diagnostic checking and prediction production and presentation for this example.
+A second vignette is the [Wheat.infoCriteria vignette](./vignettes/Wheat.infoCriteria.pdf) that illustrates the facilities in `asremlPlus` for producing and using information criteria.
+Two further vignettes show how to use `asremlPlus` for exploring and presenting predictions from a linear mixed model analysis in the context of a three-factor factorial experiment on ladybirds: one vignette, [Ladybird.asreml vignette](./vignettes/Ladybird.asreml.pdf), uses `asreml` and `asremlPlus` to produce and present  predictions; the other vignette, [Ladybird.lm vignette](./vignettes/Ladybird.asreml.pdf), uses `lm` to produce the predictions and `asremlPlus` to present the predictions.
+The vignettes can be accessed via `vignette(name, package = "asremlPlus")`, where `name` is one of `"Wheat.analysis"`, `"Wheat.infoCriteria"`, `"Ladybird.asreml"` or `"Ladybird.lm"`.

 ## Installing the package